 A common problem for educators is trying to re-engage with children who have lost interest either in a specific topic or in occasionally in many topics.
 Floorbooks are often cited as a useful tool to re-engage children, but why?
-Here are the 5 main reasons why Floorbooks are seen as a useful re-engagement tool.
+Here are 5 reasons why Floorbooks are seen as a useful re-engagement tool.

 #1 Learning is entirely based on child interests

 Lesson plans can be created from themes which children show an interest in.
 By following up on Possible Lines of Development (PLODs) and really listening to what children are saying a practitioner can ensure that any learning is of real interest to children.
 Instead of getting children to learn through abstract examples that they may not understand or that they have no interest in, we can teach complex subjects such as flight or engineering through every day interests like birds and boxes.
 Both adults and children are much more engaged when learning about something they genuinely want to learn about, and we should be trying to include such interests in every day learning.
 Not only will this engage them but it can greatly boost their confidence with oral and writing skills as well as their creativity.

 Everybody has a dominant learning style, whether it is Visual, Auditory or Kinesthetic.
 Floorbooks allow us to appeal to all kinds of learners.
 Visual learners will benefit from being able to write down their thoughts or by creating small and personal diagrams on the Floorbook.
 Auditory learners will benefit from group discussions around a Talkaround Mat about the learners, and will be able to create links in their learning through such discussions.
 Talking Tubs encourage children to pass around objects and really get a feel for a variety of objects related to the wider topic, appealing to Kinesthetic learners.